medic/cht-upgrade-service/README.md

    cd ~/cht-4-first-run
    docker compose up
    ```
- 1. Your instance should now be availabe at [localhost](https://localhost) with login `medic` and password `password`.
+ 1. Your instance should now be available at [localhost](https://localhost) with login `medic` and password `password`.
 You will need to accept the self signed certificate the first time you access the instance.

 ## Envirenment Variables